 - Interpret imaging data and confer with other medical specialists to formulate diagnoses.

-Nuclear Medicine Physicians with little to no experience tend to make between $57820 and $116510 while the more experienced ones make over $197700 per year.
+Nuclear Medicine Physicians with little to no experience tend to make between $60280 and $111440 while the more experienced ones can earn over $208,000 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Nuclear Medicine Physician is to move to a higher paying state like NH.
-Right now, the highest paying states for Nuclear Medicine Physicians are NH, AL, WY, MN and MT.
+One of the easiest ways to increase your salary as a Nuclear Medicine Physician is to move to a higher paying state like NH.
+Right now, the highest paying states for Nuclear Medicine Physicians are NH, ND, ME, MT and MN.

-3 other factors that can increase your salary as A Nuclear Medicine Physician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Nuclear Medicine Physician is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Nuclear Medicine Physicians what degree they had when they got the job and most of them said they had a Post-doctoral followed by PhD.
+We asked other Nuclear Medicine Physicians what degree they had when they got the job and most of them said they had a Post-Doctoral Training followed by a PhD.

 Pros and Cons